 Despite their size, it's still amazing how many online businesses are avoiding these payment solutions.
 One of the reasons is cost, but there's much more to the story than that.
 Trust is the major problem for merchants, and PayPal has consistently shown a tendency to lock accounts first and ask questions later.
 This has been happening over a period of many years, with the result that PayPal is almost as much of a dirty word among merchants as the dreaded “American Express“.

-For consumers, on the other hand, PayPal is a really awesome thing.
+For consumers, on the other hand, PayPal (read our full PayPal review)is a really awesome thing.
 And it is quite simply because of this popularity with consumers that you need to seriously think about including it as a payment option if you're not doing so already.

 One of the main reasons why consumers like PayPal so much is that they don't have to expose their financial information directly to merchants.
 This is an advantage to them in the sense that they only have to trust their financial information to a single entity instead of multiple different ones.